Angels One Five: Production

 The film was financed by the Elstree Group a financing scheme that operated for British films made by Associated British Pictures Corporation in the early 1950s.
-Associated British would make movies with part of the fiance being provided by the National Film Finance Corporation.
+Associated British would make movies with part of the finance being provided by the National Film Finance Corporation.

 Angels One Five featured a number of Hawker Hurricane fighter aircraft, with at least six airworthy examples, plus several others only used for static shots.
-Known aircraft include: Hurricane Mk.Is (L1592 and P2617) and Mk.IIc (LF363) on loan from the RAF Air Historical Branch, Hurricane Mk IIc (PZ865) lent by Hawker Aircraft, plus an additional five Hurricane Mk.IIc aircraft (N ° 544, 554, 600, 601, 624) from the Portuguese Air Force, which were still flying this type operationally until mid-1954.
+Known aircraft include: Hurricane Mk.Is (L1592 and P2617) and Mk.IIc (LF363) on loan from the RAF Air Historical Branch, Hurricane Mk IIc (PZ865) lent by Hawker Aircraft, plus an additional five Hurricane Mk.IIc aircraft (numbers 544, 554, 600, 601, 624) from the Portuguese Air Force, which were still flying this type operationally until mid-1954.
 The aircraft were all painted in the colours of No. 56 Squadron RAF and were based at RAF Kenley during the filming.
 The Squadron letters of No 56 Squadron were 'US'.
 A number of Hurricanes seen in the film carried the squadron letters 'AV', the letters of No 121, the second American Eagle squadron.
 Other RAF types seen in the background include North American Harvard training aircraft, Avro Anson and Supermarine Spitfire.
 The enemy aircraft were represented by a captured Messerschmitt Bf 110 G4 from the "German Force Aircraft Equipment Centre", RAF Stanmore Park.
 It was scrapped after filming in 1952.
 Other enemy aircraft were depicted by models.

 Ronald Adam, who plays the part of a Group Controller, was the Fighter Group Controller at RAF Hornchurch during the Battle of Britain.
 Squadron Leader Adam was a veteran of both the First and Second World Wars.

 Kenneth More desperately wanted to play the role of Batchy but was unable to as he had signed to make Appointment with Venus.

 Michael Denison said he had "a reasonable though not particularly exciting part" but considered the film a let-down as his wife, Dulcie, “was persuaded to accept a small part on the understanding that a scene would be added which would enable her, as a service wife, to do for the RAF what Celia Johnson did so memorably for the Navy in Noël Coward's In Which We Serve.
 The promise was honoured, to the extent that the scene was written and shot, and very moving it was.
 It was then however cut entirely, on the grounds that the film was overlength."